10Dozen/ezbld/README.md

 # How To
 1. Copy `ezbld` to any directory
-1. Set up artifacts build configurations (e.g. `artifacts.ini`):
+1. Set up artifacts build configurations (e.g. `example_project/artifacts.ini`):
-    - Each artifact should have separate section, where section name is name of the resulting artifact (e.g. for section `[myscipt.js]` artifact will be  `myscript.js`)
+    - Each artifact should have separate section, where section name is the name of the resulting artifact file (e.g. for section `[myscipt.js]` artifact will be  `myscript.js`)
     - `order` defines list of relative paths to files to compose
 1. Set up settings file (e.g. `settings.ini`):
-    - `Paths -> projectPath` - absolute path to your project
+    - `Paths -> projectPath` - absolute path of your project
     - `Paths -> buildTo` - relative path to put debug builds
     - `Files -> config` - relative path of artifacts build configuration
 1. Run `py ezbld.py -s path_to_settings_file` (e.g. `py ezbld.py -s settings.ini`)